-In April and May, many neighborhoods are brightened by the purplish-pink flowers lining the black branches of redbuds before their leaves open.
-This Chicago native plant, evolved for the understory of forests, works especially well among evergreens that contrast with its color and shelter it from intense sunlight.
+In April and May, many neighborhoods are brightened by the purplish-pink flowers lining the dark branches of redbuds before their leaves open.
+This Chicago native plant, evolved in the understory and along wood edges of forests.
+It works especially well among evergreens that contrast with its color and shelter it from intense sunlight.

 - North America

 - Full sun (6 hrs direct light daily),

 - Zone 6,

 - Zone 8,